susuhahnml/awsome-factory-associator/README.md

 In this case the created sale will use the factory *saleIncomplte* configuration.

 ###### New Associations on creation
 In each creation new associations can be added in the options even if not specified in the factory definition.
-In this case de attribute *_factoryName* is required in the options.
+In this case the attribute *_factoryName* is required in the options.

 ```javascript
   factory.create("ticketFact",{Discount:{_factoryName: "discountFac"}});